 What are some benefits of PBL that you've seen?

 Understanding what is happening in the real world.
 One example is looking at the United Nations Sustainable Development Goals (SDGs).
 When we look at real-world issues like poverty, hunger, gender equality, education, sanitation, and through the lens of what can we do to make the world better, it empowers students to drive their learning.
-When students have choices and find what matters to them, or look globally by leveraging the technology, it amplifies learning potential.
+When students have choices and find what matters to them, or look globally by leveraging the technology, it amplifies their learning potential.
 These opportunities give students choice in how to share that learning whether by creating a blog, a podcast, or a video, whatever is that they want.

 Through the power of voice and choice, in the framework of PBL, when students engage in it, it brings their talents to life.
-You see what they choose to focus on, how they identify problems and come up with solutions and connect more deeply with the world beyond their classroom.
+You see what they choose to focus on, how they identify problems and come up with solutions, and connect more deeply with the world beyond their classroom.
 When we look at social-emotional learning skills, giving students the PBL opportunities builds skills in social awareness and self-management as well as the other core SEL competencies.

 How do students share what they have learned?

 For many students, there's always an end product.
-However, now that we have so many options with technology to connect our students with other classrooms, other resources, we connect our students with learning from the world.
+However, now that we have so many options with technology to connect our students with other classrooms, and other resources, we connect our students with learning from the world.
 It brings so many benefits.
 However, it can be a bit overwhelming when there is so much choice infused into learning.
-So we need to take it to step by step, as Jorge says “Choose a focus, set a timeline, work through the framework together, and continue to reflect.”
+So we need to take it step by step, as Jorge says “Choose a focus, set a timeline, work through the framework together, and continue to reflect.”
 These are important components.
 For educators, embracing the changes and challenges that a new experience brings is also important.
 Being open and sharing that it's a new experience, what our hopes are for doing this, and engaging our students in these conversations, makes a big difference for our students to feel valued in their learning.

 Advice to educators who want to start tomorrow